-Our organizations rely on decisions made by teams.
-We rely on work getting done by teams.
+Our organizations rely on work getting done by teams.
 We look to these groups to show leadership, be creative, resolve conflict, build on each other’s strengths, and work toward a common vision.
 But it can be hard at times, even for the most productive teams.

 includes Everything DiSC and adds questions based on Patrick Lencioni’s model from his best-selling book, The Five Dysfunctions of a Team

 .
 It evaluates how well the team members believe they and the team are performing.
-It addressed issues of trust, conflict, commitment, accountability and results.
+It addresses issues of trust, conflict, commitment, accountability and results.

 To optimize effectiveness, teams debrief on their results and engage in facilitated discussions around each topic.
 The program works best with intact teams who have been working together for at least a short while.
 We recommend using a skilled facilitator for this program as the Five Behaviors journey takes a commitment of time and emotion.

 Team leaders will find the profile helpful when leading a new team.
-Leaders will identify where they are most comfortable and how to look out for focusing too long in that area.
-They will gain insight into what tasks a member might need coaching to handle and where to watch for stress on the team.
+Leaders will identify where they're most comfortable and how to look out for focusing too long in that area.
+They'll gain insight into what tasks a member might need coaching and where to watch for stress on the team.

 How does this differ from learning about your DiSC style and how to work with other styles?